Runyon Canyon Park: History

 Runyon Canyon Park was purchased in 1984 from its last private owners, Adad Development, for use as a city park by the Santa Monica Mountains Conservancy and the City of Los Angeles.
 "No Man's Canyon" was the English name given to the gorge which lies above Franklin at Fuller Avenue, and extends north to Mulholland Drive.
 It is reputed to have been a seasonal campsite for local Gabrielino/Tongva Indians, who hunted in the area known to them as the Nopalera.

 In 1867, "Greek George" Caralambo, AKA Allen, received the 160 acre parcel by federal patent in appreciation for his service in the US Army Camel Corps.
 Allen became famous by association when the bandit Tiburcio Vasquez was captured while hiding out at his home in 1874.

 Alfredo Solano, a prominent civil engineer, civic leader, symphony patron and one of the founders of the Los Angeles Athletic Club, purchased the canyon a year after Vasquez was hanged in 1876.
 Solano held the canyon as an investment before his widow, Ella Brooks Solano, sold the majority of the land to Carman Runyon in 1919.
 Runyon, having recently retired from a successful coal business in the East, came out with his new bride to enjoy the California climate.
 The marriage failed and Runyon moved to Hollywood where he met and married Ellen Hunt.
 The new Mrs. Runyon was an accomplished horsewoman and the Runyons purchased the canyon to use for riding and hunting.
 They built a small bungalow near the Fuller Avenue entrance.

 Runyon lent his name to the canyon, the road and Carman Crest Drive before he sold the estate in 1930 to John McCormack, the world-famed Irish tenor.
 McCormack had fallen in love with the estate whilst filming Song O' My Heart there in 1929.
 The film was an early "talkie" and McCormack's salary for the picture went to purchase the property and build the mansion he called "San Patrizio", after Saint Patrick.
 He and his wife lived in the mansion until they returned to England in 1938.
-Remains of terraced gardens and buildings can still be seen below the Vista gates.
+Remains of terraced gardens and buildings are visible below the Vista gates.

 McCormack toured frequently and in his absence the mansion was often rented out to such celebrities as Janet Gaynor and Charles Boyer.
 The McCormacks made many friends in Hollywood, among them Errol Flynn, Will Rogers, John Barrymore, Basil Rathbone, C. E. Toberman and the Dohenys.
 After his farewell tour of America in 1937, the McCormacks deeded the estate back to Carman Runyon, expecting to return at a later date.
 World War II intervened, however, and, McCormack's health was broken by a wartime concert tour.
 McCormack died in 1945.